-The (M) 7.8 San Andreas Earthquake Scenario, developed by the United States preparedness exercises, is the basis for the joint federal, state and local Southern California efforts in the event of a catastrophic earthquake in the region (CalOES and FEMA 2011).
+The (M) 7.8 San Andreas Earthquake Scenario, developed by the United States Geological Survey (USGS) for "The Great California ShakeOut" earthquake annual preparedness exercises, is the basis for the joint federal, state and local Southern California Catastrophic Earthquake Response Operational Plan (OPLAN) that will guide disaster response efforts in the event of a catastrophic earthquake in the region (CalOES and FEMA 2011).
 The ShakeOut earthquake scenario and the OPLAN identify that a life-sustaining priority is to provide meals and water to support disaster-affected populations of between 2.5 million and 3.5 million (2 meals per person/day and 3 liters of water per person/day) in the eight-county study region, from three-days post-event.
 However, a model that identifies locations of affected populations-with consideration for social vulnerability, estimates of their emergency logistical resource requirements and their resource requirements over time-has yet to be developed for the emergency logistical response plan.